Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Abstract

 \section{Abstract}

-Gaussian process state-space model (GPSSM) has attracted much attention over the past decade.
-However, the model representation power of GPSSM is far from satisfactory.
-Most GPSSM works rely on the standard Gaussian process (GP) with a preliminary kernel, such as squared exponential (SE) kernel and Mat\'{e}rn kernel, which limit the model representation power and its application in complex scenarios.
-To address this issue, this paper proposes a novel class of probabilistic state-space model named TGPSSM that enriches the GP priors in the standard GPSSM through parametric normalizing flow, making the state-space model more flexible and expressive.
-In addition, by inheriting the advantages of sparse representation of GP models, we propose a scalable and interpretable variational learning algorithm to learn the TGPSSM and infer the latent dynamics simultaneously.
-By integrating a constrained optimization framework and explicitly constructing a non-Gaussian state variational distribution, the proposed learning algorithm enables the TGPSSM to significantly improve the capabilities of state space representation and model inference.
-Experimental results based on various synthetic and real datasets corroborate that the proposed TGPSSM yields superior learning and inference performance compared to several state-of-the-art methods.
+The Gaussian process state-space model (GPSSM) has garnered considerable attention over the past decade.
+However, the standard GP with a preliminary kernel, such as the squared exponential kernel or Mat\'{e}rn kernel, that is commonly used in GPSSM studies, limits the model's representation power and substantially restricts its applicability to complex scenarios.
+To address this issue, we propose a new class of probabilistic state-space models called TGPSSMs, which leverage a parametric normalizing flow to enrich the GP priors in the standard GPSSM, enabling greater flexibility and expressivity.
+Additionally, we present a scalable variational inference algorithm that offers a flexible and optimal structure for the variational distribution of latent states.
+The proposed algorithm is interpretable and computationally efficient due to the sparse GP representation and the bijective nature of normalizing flow.
+Moreover, we incorporate a constrained optimization framework into the algorithm to enhance the state-space representation capabilities and optimize the hyperparameters, leading to superior learning and inference performance.
+Experimental results on synthetic and real datasets corroborate that the proposed TGPSSM outperforms several state-of-the-art methods.
 The accompanying source code is available at \url{https://github.com/zhidilin/TGPSSM}.